The Big Give 2025 - Mental health: starting early, staying well

 One in five 8 to 25-year-olds in England have a probable mental health disorder.
 That’s over 2 million children and young people.

 Seeing a child in your care struggling with anxiety, depression or other mental health issues is scary.
-It’s worse if you don’t know how to help.
+It’s all the harder for many families who experience feelings of isolation, not having access to support, guidance and practical tools around how best to help.

 We provide evidence-based resources, workshops and training for young people and those supporting them.
 We focus on preventing problems and catching them early.
 We provide our support free of charge but this is only possible with generous donations from our supporters.

-These funds will help us make a life-changing difference to young people with mental health problems – people like Molly:
+The funds raised will help us make a life-changing difference to young people with mental health problems – people like Molly:

 The importance of getting help as early as possible

 When Molly showed signs of an eating disorder, her parents were desperate to help.
-Eating disorders are extremely serious but can be treated most effectively if caught early enough.
-Services are struggling to meet demand, so our workshops and resources for parents and carers are more vital than ever.
+Eating disorders affect many young people and can be really frightening and life-changing for many.
+We know early identification and family-based intervention can make all the difference to a young person’s journey.
+With specialist mental health services struggling to meet demand, our workshops and resources for parents and carers are more vital than ever.

 Free webinar – Mental health: starting early, staying well